Rolling Stock - IOn this page

 Q. When were barred windows on coaches first introduced?

-A characteristic feature of most passenger stock on IR today [7/02] is the presence of welded bars on the windows.
-These were apparently introduced at first on night trains to provide security against theft by persons at stations, around the 1970s, but in the 1980s their use spread to most trains and now they are almost universal.
-Very few older coaches remain that have windows that open fully.
+A characteristic feature of most passenger stock on IR today is the presence of welded bars on the windows.
+These were apparently introduced at first on night trains to provide security against theft by persons at stations, around the 1970s, but in the 1980s their use spread to most trains and now they are universal.

-The barred windows are obviously problematic in emergency situations, and IR is now introducing windows that can be opened from the inside in an emergency.
-Older stock is still occasionally seen with square windows and bars held in sockets on the side instead of being welded to the car body.
+The barred windows are obviously problematic in emergency situations, and IR’s coaches now have multiple windows that can be opened from the inside in an emergency and have no bars running across.

 Q. Where are present day IR coaches manufactured?

-Most recently Alstom LHB have supplied a rake of coaches for the Swarna Shatabdi to Lucknow under a technology-transfer agreement with IR.
-(More information on these LHB coaches below.)
-The Matunga workshops of CR have been refurbishing some EMU coaches with stainless-steel interiors and new amenities.
+The Matunga workshops of CR also refurbish some EMU coaches with new interiors and amenities.
 The Golden Rock workshops have built small quantities of various special-purpose coaches and vans.

 Spotting BEML coaches